cityway-soft/activeroad/README.md

 Requirements
 ------------

-This code has been run and tested on Ruby 1.9.3
+This code has been run and tested on :
+* Ruby 1.9.3
+* Postgresql 9.X
+* Postgis 1.5.X and Postgis 2.X

 External Deps
 -------------